Corporate Governance and Nominating Committee Charter

 The Governance Committee, in consultation with the Chairman of the Board and Chief Executive Officer, shall consider, and make recommendations to the Board with respect to, the Board’s committee structure, committee membership and chairpersons of all Board committees and the selection of the Chairman of the Board.

 The Governance Committee shall determine whether a director is independent according to the Corporation's Corporate Governance Policies and shall review all issues of director independence.

 The Governance Committee shall review and, if it deems appropriate, approve or ratify transactions involving the Corporation and related persons in accordance with the Related Party Transactions Policy.

-VI.
-Duties and Responsibilities with Respect to Non-Employee Director Compensation.:
+V. Duties and Responsibilities with Respect to Non-Employee Director Compensation.

 The Governance Committee shall evaluate and make recommendations to the Board regarding the compensation and benefits for non-employee directors.

 The Governance Committee shall: